5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 Streaming services and subscription apps on a smartphone

 It happens to almost everyone.
 You signed up for a free trial during a long weekend.
 You grabbed a deal on a streaming bundle during the holidays.
 You joined an app for a specific project and never canceled.
-Now, months — maybe years — later, that charge quietly appears on your bank statement every month, and you never even notice it because it's just there.
+Now, months -- maybe years -- later, that charge quietly appears on your bank statement every month.

 Subscription services are designed to be forgettable.
-That's not a conspiracy theory — it's business strategy.
+That's not a conspiracy theory -- it's business strategy.
 Auto-renewal is the default.
-Charges often appear with company names you don't recognize ("Hulu" shows up as "Disney DCI" on some cards).
+Charges often appear with company names you don't recognize.
 Amounts are small enough not to trigger alarm.
 And most people review their bank statements for big purchases, not $4.99 line items buried in a list of 40 transactions.

-The 5 Subscription Categories Most People Forget About
+What Are the 5 Subscription Categories Most People Forget About?

 1. Streaming Services You No Longer Watch